Health care is one of the nation's biggest problems: Polls

 Americans think health care is one of the nation's top problems, two new polls have found.

-Nearly a quarter of Americans said heath care is the most important issue facing the country today, according to a new CNN poll conducted by SSRS.
+Nearly a quarter of Americans said health care is the most important issue facing the country today, according to a new CNN poll conducted by SSRS.
 It beat out the economy (15%), immigration (11%), foreign policy (8%) and Donald Trump (8%).
 Fewer than 5% named each of several other issues, like the environment, civil rights, government spending and education.

 About one-third of Democrats said health care was the top issue, while 22% of independents did, the CNN poll found.
 Only 18% of Republicans felt this way, even though Congressional Republicans spent much of this year trying to overhaul Obamacare.
 The effort stalled in the Senate last month.